ashish020/Automation/README.md

        -conda install -c conda-forge python-wget
 After step2 save and restart the kernel

-Now create the new python file and use the attached code file and try to implement it .
+Now create the new python file and use the attached code file ( WebScraping Instagram Automation) and try to implement it .
 || ALL THE BEST ||